 Trust the Omaha Laser Hair Removal Experts

 Laser hair removal is an advanced cosmetic procedure that makes use of lasers to remove excess hair. to penetrate into the hair follicle and destroy the hair within the follicle.
-The laser light creates an intense beam of heat that is attracted by the dark hair in the hair follicle.
+The laser light creates an intense beam that is attracted by the dark hair in the hair follicle.
 The light destroys the darker hair while leaving the surrounding skin safe from harm.

 For people with lighter colored hair or gray hair, lasers generally do not work.
 The hair just doesn’t have enough pigment to be affected by the laser.